joshkelly/code-server-k8s/README.md

 ## Create a secret for the code-server password
-Replace <password> in the following command with your desired password and then run.
+Replace `<password>` in the following command with your desired password before running.

 ```bash
 kubectl create secret generic secret-code-server --from-literal=PASSWORD='<password>'